 ce approved test

-Booking a COVID-19 antibody test with REMEDI HEALTH is quick.
-Just pick a time and date that suits you.
-The testing process should last no more than 15 minutes, but please allow up to half an hour so we can explain what the test results mean.
+Booking a COVID-19 antibody test with REMEDI HEALTH is simple.
+Just pick a date and a time before 12 noon that suits you (our courier collects all test samples at 12noon).
+The blood sampling process should take no more than 15 minutes.

-Our Winchester clinic has rigorous infection control measures in place to protect both you and our staff.
+Our clinic has rigorous infection control measures in place to protect both you and our staff.

 Please note that until proven, the presence of COVID-19 antibodies does not mean that you have immunity against further infection of the virus.
-You must still continue to observe Government guidelines irrespective of your antibody status.
 The test limitations will be explained at your appointment or you can contact us beforehand.

 When you are infected with a virus, your body develops antibodies as a defence mechanism.
 These antibodies are unique for each virus so tests can be developed which are specific to a particular virus.
 If you are looking to get COVID-19 Antibody testing in Winchester, Wiltshire, Southampton or Portsmouth then look no further than Remedi Health.
 We will helped you get tested.